Avian Influenza (Flu) and People

 What to Do If You Experience Symptoms

-If you become sick within 10 days of your last exposure to infected birds, isolate at home away from other household members.
+If you become sick within 10 days of your last exposure to infected animals or contaminated animal products (like raw milk), isolate at home away from other household members.
 Do not go to work or school until you get a flu test to prove you do not have avian flu virus and you recover from your illness.
 Report your symptoms, as well as your recent exposure to infected or sick birds, to a healthcare provider.
 Follow all instructions from your state health department.

 Your household members should monitor their health for 10 days from their last exposure to you.
 If they experience any symptoms during this time, especially respiratory symptoms, report symptoms to a healthcare provider.